Skip to content

 Chart Statistics

-• Response Time: Divided into 60 time points based on the selected time range, displayed as a line chart showing four response metrics: average response time per second, P75 response time, P90 response time, and P99 response time.
+• Response Time: Similarly divided into 60 time points based on the selected time range, four response time Metrics are displayed via line charts, including average response time per second, P75 response time, P90 response time, and P99 response time.

-To export a particular data point, open the details page of that data point and click the icon in the upper right corner.
+If you need to export a specific piece of data, open the detailed page of that data and click the icon in the upper right corner.

 Trace Details

-In the Trace Explorer, you can click on any trace to view its details, including relative time, duration, HTTP method, HTTP URL, HTTP status code, TraceId, flame graph, Span list, service call relationships, and associated logs, hosts, metrics, networks, etc.
+In the trace explorer, you can click on any trace to view the corresponding trace details, including relative time of occurrence, duration, HTTP method, HTTP URL, HTTP status code, TraceId, flame graph, Span list, service call relationships, and associated logs, hosts, metrics, networks, etc.

-If the current trace belongs to a frontend application (e.g., browser), you can view the request latency distribution in the trace details, including Queueing (queue), First Byte (first byte), Download (download) request latency ratios.
+If the current trace belongs to a frontend application (e.g., browser), you can view the distribution of request durations in the trace details, including Queueing (queue), First Byte (first packet), Download (download) request durations.

-The RUM SDK must be version 2.2.10 or higher to view this data.
-If there is a cross-origin situation, you need to adjust the header configuration.
+Note: The User Analysis SDK must be version 2.2.10 or higher to see this data display, and if there is a cross-origin situation, the header configuration needs adjustment.

 For more details, refer to Web Application Integration.